The Salisbury Museum

 The Salisbury Museum (previously The Salisbury and South Wiltshire Museum) is a museum in Salisbury, Wiltshire, England.
 It houses one of the best collections relating to Stonehenge and local archaeology.

 The museum is housed in The King's House, a Grade I listed building, where King James I of England was entertained in 1610 and 1613.
 Set in the surroundings of the Cathedral Close, the museum faces the west front of Salisbury Cathedral.
 Previously at 40-42 St Ann Street, where it had been founded in 1860 by Dr Richard Fowler, FRS, it transferred to its current site in 1981.

 The original three-storey building, with mullioned and transomed windows, ornate plaster ceilings and a fine oak-balustraded staircase, houses the main temporary exhibition gallery with the ceramics gallery above.
 The arms of James I's eldest son, Henry Frederick, Prince of Wales, can be seen in a window in the Wedgwood gallery upstairs.

 The director of the museum is Adrian Green.
+He is supported by chief operating officer Lucy Bridal.